All Episodes

 If they think that a person is a terrorist based on social media and they believe that the evidence is sufficient according to whatever standard they've defined, that's more than enough to have a hellfire delivered to your hut.

-Uh, and I I I think that's a really interesting duality that nobody's really explored in depth in terms of how the Obama administration is acting.
+And I think that's a really interesting duality that nobody's really explored in depth in terms of how the Obama administration is acting.

 So he has no desire to enforce the law.

-Even criminal illegal immigrants don't get sent back.
+Even criminal, illegal immigrants don't get sent back.

 It's like we're asking for trouble by not looking and seeking out those people telegraphing their crimes ahead of time.

-You know, it it's almost like the government has blood on their hands because the level of incompetence is so high.
+You know, it's almost like the government has blood on their hands because the level of incompetence is so high.

-Well, you know, you you hit a very good point there, and I think ultimately it comes down to the government is trying to do too much, and so it's not going to do any of it well.
+Well, you know, you hit a very good point there, and I think ultimately it comes down to the government is trying to do too much, and so it's not going to do any of it well.

 There'll be a government program to address that and impact that.